Archive

 Lucky Door prize winners were Yvonne Bonet, Wanda Oquendo, Javier Andrade, Vivian Megaro, Aida Vélez. and finally Sandra Jimenez and Lucy Santa won the split 50/50 raffle drawing.
 Proceeds benefit our generous ‘Scholarship Fund’.
 The ‘Club’ thanks all who participated in support of this charitable cause.” (excerpt provided by Herman Santa ‘unofficial club historian’)

 During this period, President Ruben Aleman called for a moment of silence in honor of our own Luis Carrillo.
 Luis served as the Club Treasurer until recently when he had to step down due to the excruciating pains of his overwhelming illness.
 He succumbed to his ailment shortly thereafter.
 Luis, you served your Club well.
-You will be sorely missed, hermano.
+You will be sorely missed.

 Again, as usual, all of this was made possible through the hard work of our Board of Directors: President, Ruben Aleman; Vice President, Nancy Rozon; Treasurer, Lionel Roman; Secretary, Raquel O’Connor; Public Relations Director, Ramon Guadalupe; Director, Carlos Mejia, and; Substitute Director, Charlie Quiles.
 The Club applauds your efforts.
 Thank you all.